ava-labs/avalanche-network-runner/README.md

 ./scripts/tests.e2e.sh AVALANCHEGO_VERSION1 AVALANCHEGO_VERSION2
 ```

-As part of the E2E test, it checks wheter a node can be restarted with a different binary version, so two
+As the E2E test checks wheter a node can be restarted with a different binary version, two
 different versions shall be given as command line arguments.
-For example:
+For Example:

 ```sh
 ./scripts/tests.e2e.sh 1.7.4 1.7.5